“If you like piña coladas And gettin’ caught in the rain” then this post’s for you!

 With all those benefits (and more) it would be nice to learn how to properly grow and fertilize this amazing tree of life, right?

-Growing of Coconut Trees
+All About Growing Coconut Trees

 Coconut trees can be propagated from seed, by planting the coconut itself in healthy soil with plenty of nutrients.
 However, most coconut growers purchase young palms from nursery contractors and start their production management system from there.